 Eligibility for yellow school bus transportation

-- Junior & Senior Kindergarten – 0.8 km or more from their home school
+- Junior and/or Senior Kindergarten 0.8 km or more

 Requests for bus stop changes

 Changes to transportation services must be made directly to OSTA, who will prioritize requests based on safety concerns, urgency, and volume of requests.
 Visit OSTA’s website to:

 - report a service issue (such as delays)

 - discuss eligibility and alternate services